Michael Bumgarner: Career

-In April 2005 Bumgarner was assigned as commander of the Joint Detention Group, the guard force component of Joint Task Force Guantanamo, under Maj.
-Gen. Jay W. Hood, serving into June 2006.
+In April 2005 Bumgarner was assigned as commander of the Joint Detention Group, the guard force component of Joint Task Force Guantanamo, under Major General Jay W. Hood, serving into June 2006.
 Hood told him to think about how to get the camp more in compliance with the Third Geneva Convention, related to treatment of prisoners of war.
 The Bush administration had originally classified the detainees as illegal enemy combatants outside the convention.
 Bumgarner took on his new assignment in the wake of the Abu Ghraib prisoner torture and abuse scandal in Iraq, which had been revealed in the spring of 2004.

 When Bumgarner arrived at Guantanamo, much about the detainees' legal status was unsettled.
 At the time, 530 detainees were held there and most had been classified as "noncompliant."
 In Rasul v.
 Bush (2004), the United States Supreme Court had ruled that detainees had the right to habeas corpus, and could challenge their detentions.
 No military commissions had yet been held.
 Hundreds of detainees were held at the camp, many since early in 2002.
 Bumgarner worked to reduce tensions at the camp between the guards and detainees, for instance, supplying bottled water because of complaints about the tap water.

 In the summer, detainees started a widespread hunger strike, protesting conditions at the camp and, especially, demanding "fair trials or freedom."
 Bumgarner was the chief American negotiator during talks that ended the strike on July 28, 2005.
-Detainees have said that Colonel Bumgarner made promises of improvements in treatment and conditions that the camp administration later failed to fulfill.
+Detainees have said that Bumgarner made promises of improvements in treatment and conditions that the camp administration later failed to fulfill.

 On June 10, 2006, the United States Department of Defense announced three detainees were found dead, in what were announced as suicides.
 Bumgarner was quoted a few days later saying of the detainees: "The trust level is gone.
 They have shown time and time again that we can't trust them any farther than we can throw them.
 There is not a trustworthy son of a ... in the entire bunch."

 An investigation by DOD by the NCIS cleared personnel of any wrongdoing but made recommendations for changes in treatment of detainees.
 It was released by DOD in 2008 in a heavily redacted form.

-After Guantanamo, Col. Bumgarner was assigned as the director of the Maneuver Support Center, Capabilities Development and Integration Directorate, Fort Leonard Wood, Missouri.
+After Guantanamo, Bumgarner was assigned as the director of the Maneuver Support Center, Capabilities Development and Integration Directorate, Fort Leonard Wood, Missouri.
 He was responsible for developing new concepts for the army to help protect the force.
 He served as the senior US advisor to the Baghdad Police College while serving in the Civilian Police Training Team (CPATT) from 2007 to 2008.

-Col. Bumgarner's final position from 2008 to 2010 was as the professor of military science for the Army ROTC program at Virginia Tech.
+Bumgarner's final position from 2008 to 2010 was as the professor of military science for the Army ROTC program at Virginia Tech.